 These mismatches don't necessarily mean that the connection will be bad.
 The high input impedance of the guitar amp will work well as the load for synth line or headphone outputs/sources.
 However, the synth output volume should be monitored and kept low to avoid overloading the guitar amp's preamp.

-Benefits Of Playing A Synthesier Through A Guitar Amp
+Benefits Of Playing A Synthesizer Through A Guitar Amp

 Let's take a look at the positive aspects of plugging a synthesizer into a guitar amp:

 Gain stages: one of the main characteristics of guitar tone is that overdrive is a welcomed phenomenon.
-While other instruments tend to break away from it to stay pristine clean, guitar players love breakup tones.
+While other instruments tend to stay away from distortion, guitar players love breakup tones.
 Thus, in the case you are after the 60s or 70s overdriven sound, you'll be getting what you need when cranking up a guitar amp.

 Built-in effects: some modern amplifiers add a range of digital effects to the usual reverb, chorus, and tremolo.
 With them, you can create unique sounds that can push your sonic boundaries further than you imagined.